eidsvold/1Z0-819-notes/README.md

 * _var_ can **not** be used for fields, constructors and method parameters, as well as method return types.
 * A local variable is visible only within the method or block where it's declared.
 * When the _intern_ method is invoked, if the pool already contains a string equal to this _String_ object as determined by the _equals(Object)_ method, then the string from the pool is returned.
 Otherwise, this _String_ object is added to the pool and a reference to this _String_ object is returned.
+* The _replace_ method with 2 _char_ parameters simply returns the same _String_ object it's called on, if those two parameters are the same.
+The _replace_ method with two _CharSequence_ parameters and the _replaceAll_ method always return a new object.

 ### 4. Using Operators and Decision Constructs